Delta Live Tables SQL language reference

 Note

 For tables less than 1 TB in size, Databricks recommends letting Delta Live Tables control data organization.
-Unless you expect your table to grow beyond a terabyte, you should generally not specify partition columns.
+Unless you expect your table to grow beyond a terabyte, Databricks recommends that you do not specify partition columns.

 Example: Specify a schema and partition columns